 However, the truth is that this economic development hardly reached the Arab population, which became the poorest sector in the country.
-Ironically enough, one of the many initiatives of the Jewish establishment to dilute the Arab population in the 1950s was an offer made to the village of Jish in the upper Galilee, according to which a territory of land in the province of Mendoza, Argentina would be provided for free to the villagers if they all agree to move there together.
-The Israeli plot did not work, since the Arabs rejected the offer, but for many years after, the “Mendoza Affair” was an icon of resistence in the local folklore, and derogatory songs for the mysterious ‘Mendoza’ were heared in Weddings and public events.
+Ironically enough, one of the many initiatives of the Jewish establishment to dilute the Arab population in the 1950s was an offer made to the village of Jish in the upper Galilee, whereby some land in the province of Mendoza, Argentina would be provided to the villagers at no cost if they all agreed to move there together.
+The Israeli plan did not succeed, since the Arabs rejected the offer, but for many years after, the “Mendoza Affair” was a symbol of resistance in local folklore, and derogatory songs about the mysterious “Mendoza” were heard at weddings and public events.

-Hence, on his arrival in Israel, Dussel found a state marqued by unequality and an hegemonic homogenious narrative, since the Jewish majority also made easier the identification of the new state as a Jewish nation-state, and the hallmarks of this nationality were present everywhere.
-These characteristics would stand in oposition to Maritain’s principle of pluralism as one of the pillars of the desired society.
-As we saw in the previous chapter, Dussel adopted this principle, and pointed it as one of the conclussions of his dissertation:fair distribution of the common good in a state that encourages heterogenious communities.
-However, no mention of Maritain or any other philosopher is made by Dussel in those years in which Dussel had deliberately put aside his intellectual background to engage in a different, spiritual experience.
-The only explicit clue I found to Dussell's thesis was that he wrote in some visible places, like notebook covers, the phrase “The primacy of the Common Good.”
+As a result, when Dussel arrived in Israel in 1959, he found a state marked by inequality and a homogeneous hegemonic narrative.
+With a Jewish majority, the state was more clearly defined as a Jewish nation-state, and the hallmarks of this nationality were present everywhere.
+These elements of the country were certainly at variance with Maritain’s principle of pluralism as one of the pillars of the ideal society.
+As seen in the previous chapter, Dussel adopted Maritain’s principle, incorporating its corollary of fair distribution of the common good in a state that encourages heterogenous communities as one of the conclusions of his dissertation.
+However, no mention of Maritain or any other philosopher was made by Dussel during his year in Israel, a period when Dussel deliberately set aside his intellectual pursuits to engage in a different, spiritual experience.
+The only references to his new mission found in Dussel's thesis were his notations in some visible places, like notebook covers, of the phrase “The primacy of the Common Good.”

-However, by the end of 1957 and during 1958, coinciding with the time of Dussel’s arrival, some processes began that indicated a shift in the Israeli establishment's policy towards the Arabs in Israel.
-From 1957 on, the Israeli government began to carry out a series of actions aimed at determining the place of the Arab minority within the state's systems.
-Among these actions were: some flexibilizations in the distribution of movement lisences; the publication of governmental plans for compensation and rehabilitation of internal refugees, and the opening of the Histadrut (the national trade union) gates to Arab members.
-In his autobiography, Dussel claimed to have himself been a member of the Histadrut: “‘tavzán gimel’ (third class carpenter) among Arabs oppressed in Israel," while he was working in Nazareth.
+Nonetheless, changes were underfoot in Israel by the end of 1957 and during 1958, coinciding with the time of Dussel’s arrival.
+At that time, a number of processes were set in motion that indicated a shift in the Israeli establishment's policy toward the Arabs in Israel.
+From 1957 on, the Israeli government began taking a series of steps aimed at determining the place of the Arab minority within the state's structures.
+Among these steps were some increased flexibility in the distribution of movement licenses; the publication of governmental plans for compensation and rehabilitation of internal refugees; and the opening of the Histadrut (the national trade union) to Arab members.
+In his autobiography, Dussel claimed to have been a member of the Histadrut himself: “‘tavzán gimel’ (third class carpenter) among Arabs oppressed in Israel,” while he was working in Nazareth.